 First impressions count

-Shake hands with your interviewers firmly, but friendly.
-Smile, even if you're nervous inside – it helps you to relax and makes you look more approachable.
-It also gives the impression that you're enthusiastic!
+Be friendly but professional, smile, even if you're nervous inside – it helps you to relax and makes you look more approachable and enthusiastic.

 Be aware of your body language